-A. The purpose of the certification program of the Chiropractic Board of Clinical Nutrition shall be to conduct certification activities in a manner that upholds standards for competent practice in the health care specialty of Nutrition.
-The Board shall also conduct recertification designed to enhance the continued competence of the individual.
+A. The purpose of the Board shall be to conduct certification activities in a manner that upholds standards for competent practice in the health care specialty of Nutrition.
+The Board shall also conduct recertification designed to enhance and demonstrate the continued competence of the certificants.

-B. The population of certificants shall be Doctors of Chiropractic who have been in practice for a minimum of 2 years and have completed specialist level training in nutrition from a chiropractic college, university, institution, foundation or agency whose program is approved by an accrediting agency recognized by the U.S. Department of Education, or an agency having a reciprocal agreement with the recognized agency of a minimum of 300 credit hours, part of which may be a Master’s Degree in nutrition, and who have demonstrated competency in both written and practical examinations administered by the Board in the specialty of nutrition.
+B. The population of certificants shall be Doctors of Chiropractic who have been in practice for a minimum of two (2) years and have completed post-graduate specialist level training in a nutrition program acceptable by the Board, offered by a chiropractic college or university, or institution of higher learning whose program is a minimum of 300 contact hours and is approved by an accrediting agency recognized by the U.S. Department of Education, or an agency having a reciprocal agreement with the recognized agency and who have demonstrated competency in both written and practical examinations administered by the Board in the specialty of nutrition.

-C. The Board shall administer examinations for the purpose of evaluating the candidate's proficiency in Nutrition and nutritional subspecialties and shall issue the credential of DIPLOMATE OF THE CHIROPRACTIC BOARD OF CLINICAL NUTRITION (DCBCN) to those candidates who are successful in its Board examinations.
+C. The Executive Committee shall construct and administer examinations for the purpose of evaluating the candidate's proficiency in Nutrition and nutritional subspecialties and shall issue the credential of DIPLOMATE OF THE CHIROPRACTIC BOARD OF CLINICAL NUTRITION (DCBCN) to those candidates who are successful in its Board examinations.